Oh, that’s definitely a very important question you should think about.

 But I think that there are some cons as well.

-It can get hard to organise bigger group as people often have so many different opinions.
+It can get hard to organize a bigger group as people often have so many different opinions.
 Some people will want different foods, different drinks, even want to walk different distances each day.
-Some people complain a lot, some people do not do anything and so on 🙂
+Some people complain a lot, some people do not do anything, and so on.

-I think it’s a great thing do to with a group of friends, but you have to consider similar things I mentioned when picking your friend, although, in bigger group, some people’s bad habits won’t drive you so much crazy as you won’t be the one to deal with that 🙂
+I think it’s a great thing do to with a group of friends, but you have to consider similar things I mentioned when picking your friend, although, in a bigger group, some people’s bad habits won’t drive you so much crazy as you won’t be the one to deal with that.

-I have never met one big group walking together, but I know that some companies or especially churches organise big groups of 15-20 people to walk Camino de Santiago.
+I have never met one big group walking together, but I know that some companies or especially churches organize big groups of 15-20 people to walk Camino de Santiago.

-But in a big organised group your voice can be pretty small and if you do not really like how they do things, there’s not much you can do.
+But in a big organized group, your voice can be pretty small and if you do not really like how they do things, there’s not much you can do.

 If they decide to walk to a specific destination, you kind of must do that as well.
 If they decide to rest for an hour or more, you kind of do the same.